andreipfeiffer/css-in-js/README.md

 Most solutions say they remove unused code/styles.
 This is only **half-true**.
 Unused code is indeed more difficult to accumulate, especially of you compare it to plain `.css` files as we used to write _a decade ago_.
 But when compared to CSS Modules, the differencies are not that big.
 Any solution that offers the option to define **arbitrary selectors** or **nested styles** will bundle them, regardless if they are used or not inside the component.
 We've managed to ship unused styles with all the tested solutions.

+True & full unused code removal is difficult to implement, as the CSS syntax is not type-checked, nor statically analyzable.
+Also, the dynamic nature of components and markup make it practically impossible in certain scenarios, considering the markup is dynamically rendered:
+- `& span`: descendant elements;
+- `&:nth-child()`: certain pseudo selectors;
+- `& .bg-${color}`: dynamic selectors;
+- `.parent &`: parent selectors;

-Basically, what we get is code removal when you delete the component, or you don't import it anymore.
+Basically, what we get is code removal when we delete the component, or we don't import it anymore.

 <br />